Chapter 4: Construction Details, Section 81: Miscellaneous Traffic Control Devices

 - Before contract acceptance, verify that any exposed areas where the paint is damaged are spot-painted and that any exposed areas that are soiled are cleaned.

-- Ensure that the contractor furnishes and places pavement markers at locations shown on the plans or where directed by you.
+- Verify that the contractor furnishes and places pavement markers at locations shown on the plans or where directed by you.

-- Before placement of pavement markers, ensure that pavement has cured for the specified time.
+- Before placement of pavement markers, make sure that pavement has cured for the specified time.

-- Before the contractor applies adhesives, ensure that the pavement is clean and the surface is dry.
+- Before the contractor applies adhesives, check that the pavement is clean and the surface is dry.

 - Check pavement and air temperatures.